AlfrinP/activity_calculator/CONTRIBUTING.md

-# Contributing to Lab Docs
+# Contributing to EasyCertify

-First off, thank you for considering contributing to Lab Docs!
+First off, thank you for considering contributing to EasyCertify!
 It's people like you that make this project great.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug, please open an issue [here](https://github.com/pranavmadhu01/lab-docs/issues) and include:
+If you find a bug, please open an issue [here](https://github.com/AlfrinP/activity_calculator/issues) and include:

 - A clear and descriptive title.
 - A detailed description of the issue.